Samuel Loomis: Films

-Original series (1978–1995)
+Original continuity

 An infographic illustrating the continuity between the Halloween films.
 Loomis's role and fate differs across the various continuities.

 Dr. Samuel Loomis first appears in the original Halloween (1978).
 Assigned as the psychiatrist to six-year-old Michael Myers after the boy killed his own sister, Loomis spent eight years trying to reach Myers before coming to the conclusion that he was "purely and simply evil" and advocating that Myers never be released.
 Fifteen years after Myers' first murder, Loomis and colleague Marion Chambers prepare to escort Michael from Smith's Grove Sanitarium to court; Loomis plans to give Michael Thorazine to ensure he will have no chance to be released back to society.
 However, upon arrival they find that the sanitarium's patients are wandering loose, and in the confusion an escaped Michael steals their car.
 Loomis suspects Michael plans to return to his hometown of Haddonfield, Illinois; investigating the Haddonfield cemetery he discovers that Judith Myers' tombstone is missing.
 He meets with Sheriff Leigh Brackett, and the two begin their search at Michael's former home.
 While a skeptical Sheriff Brackett patrols the streets, the doctor stays at the house believing that Michael may desire to return "home".
 Loomis hears two children frantically fleeing a nearby house; investigating, he finds Michael attacking Laurie Strode.
 Loomis draws his revolver and shoots Michael six times, knocking him off the balcony, but when he goes to check Michael's body he finds it missing.
 An unsurprised Loomis stares off into the night, while Laurie begins sobbing in terror.